Fingers & Thumbs® Help to stop the habit of Finger and Thumb sucking | Skin Picking | Skin Biting | Compulsive Hair Pulling

 How do we get started to kick the thumbs and finger sucking habit?

 As with any habit it is important to find out when and where the habit is triggered.
-Usually this will be at night time, idle time or down to plain old boredom, comfort whilst watching the television or as with our own children on longer car journeys.
+Usually this will be at night time, idle time, when we feel anxiety and need comfort.

-DON'T ever punish yourself or the child for sucking fingers or thumbs but do introduce a reward chart as a praise and incentive for trying and ensure you place enough gloves around the house where the habit typically kicks in.
+DON'T ever punish yourself or the child for sucking fingers or thumbs, picks skin or pulls hair.
+Do introduce a reward chart as a praise and incentive for trying and ensure you place enough gloves and distraction sensory aids around the house where the habit typically kicks in.
 We always recommend buying more than one glove when you first start out to have at least one extra available when the other one is in the wash.

-DO set rewards - then set the rules – if watching TV = the glove must go on, if going the bed = the glove goes on (and must stay on until the morning).
-You know yourself or your child best and so how to best encourage a behaviour of willingness to cooperate and stop the thumb sucking habit.
+DO set rewards - then set the rules in place – if watching TV = the glove must go on, if going the bed = the glove goes on (and must stay on until the morning).
+You know yourself or your child best and so how to best encourage a behaviour of willingness to reverse the habit.
 Also we all have different opinions on what a valuable reward is.

 If you have good tips to all the other adults or parents/carers also dealing with this issue right this moment please do share them via our contact page or our facebook page.